CExA-project/ddc/docs/concepts.md

 container(i,j);
 ```

 Now, if we take a slice of this container and still want to access the same element `(i,j)` from the grid, we will need to adjust the indices because the indexing of the new sliced container along each dimension starts at zero.
-However, with ddc, this is not the case.
-If we take a slice of a chunkspan, accessing a `ddc::DiscreteElement` is the same between the slice and the original chunkspan because of the uniqueness of each discrete element on the grid and because of the way we access data using ddc.
+However, with DDC, this is not the case.
+If we take a slice of a `ddc::ChunkSpan`, accessing a `ddc::DiscreteElement` is the same between the slice and the original `ddc::ChunkSpan` because of the uniqueness of each discrete element on the grid and because of the way we access data using DDC.

 ### ddc::Coordinate